 California's beautiful wine country (about an hour north of San Francisco) invites visitors to discover its culinary and winemaking excellence during 6 full days of barrel tasting and more.
 This special event will allow you to taste wine, directly from the barrel, and buy "futures" since many of them are small batch and will not be available to normal customers at a later date.

-Dates: 3/2 - 3/4
+Dates: 3/6 - 3/8

 Known for Cannery Row, written by John Steinbeck, this is now a world class city with some of the best restaurants, hotels and more.
-These four days will be full of all types of American jazz, from ragtime and swing to gypsy jazz, zydeco, and blues.
+These three days will be full of all types of American jazz, from ragtime and swing to gypsy jazz, zydeco, and blues.
 If you love jazz music, plan a weekend getaway to enjoy the lively festival.

 Dates: Several in March